enzeart/play-grpc-scala-seed.g8/src/main/g8/README.md

 This project uses Docker to generate Slick code based on Flyway migrations defined in the $name;format="norm"$-db subproject.
-Communication between the build and the Docker daemon are managed by the Testcontainers library.
+Communication between the build and the Docker daemon is managed by the Testcontainers library.
 Depending on your particular Docker setup, you may have to tell Testcontainers how to find your Docker daemon.
 The Testcontainers website provides [instructions](https://www.testcontainers.org/features/configuration/)